aaronclinger/videoevents.js/README.md

 # VideoEvents.js
-An utility which simplifies and standardizes Vimeo and YouTube video events.
+An utility which simplifies and standardizes Vimeo and YouTube core video events:

 ### Example Usage
 ```javascript